kpdecker/jsdiff/README.md

     Return a string containing new version of provided data.

 * `convertChangesToXML(changes)` - converts a list of changes to a serialized XML format

+All methods above which accept the optional callback method will run in sync mode when that parameter is omitted and in async mode when supplied.
+This allows for larger diffs without blocking the event loop.

 ### Change Objects
 Many of the methods above return change objects.
 These objects are consist of the following fields: